asenac/blog/content/posts/query-compiler-part-two-rule-driver/index.md

 ...
 ```

-Eventually, once we have a SQLparser, we will use SQL as the input for our tests.
+Eventually, once we have a SQL parser, we will use SQL as the input for our tests.
 Also, new
 commands will be added for adding tables to our test catalog.